surpher/PactSwift/README.md

 See how you can use simple [Pact Broker Client][pact-broker-client] in your terminal (CI/CD) to upload and tag your Pact files.
 And most importantly check if you can [safely deploy][can-i-deploy] a new version of your app.

+## Objective-C support

+PactSwift can be used in your Objective-C project with a couple of limitations, e.g. initializers with multiple optional arguments are limited to only one or two available initializers.
+See Demo projects repository for examples of Pact tests written in Objective-C.

 ## Demo projects

 See [pact-swift-examples][demo-projects] repo.